ykwilpodcast/ykwilpodcast.github.io/_posts/2017-04-01-episode-11-conan-the-barbarian.markdown

 Subscribe on [iTunes](https://itunes.apple.com/gb/podcast/you-know-what-i-like.../id1114900434?mt=2) or Stitcher and leave us a rating or a review if you like the show.
 It helps other people find the show and we'd love to be able to flail at more people.

-For future episodes we plan to cover topics such as a very special Anniversary Episode, High School Musical and .
+For future episodes we plan to cover topics such as a very special Anniversary Episode and High School Musical.

 Keep your eyes peeled for our episode next month, all about the most fabulous of detectives: *Miss Fisher's Murder Mysteries*!